 Step 1: Open Manage My Stores

-Step 2: Click Add New Store, Then Shopify
+Step 2: Click Connect, Then Choose Shopify

 Method 2: Link from the Shopify App Store